 “Our results are an encouraging step toward using inhibitory neurons for cell transplantation in adults with severe forms of epilepsy,” Baraban said.
 “This procedure offers the possibility of controlling seizures and rescuing cognitive deficits in these patients.”

-The findings, which are the first ever to report stopping seizures in mouse models of adult human epilepsy, will be published online May 5 in the journal Nature Neuroscience.
+The findings, which are the first ever to report stopping seizures in mouse models of adult human epilepsy, will be published online on May 5 in the journal Nature Neuroscience.

 During epileptic seizures, extreme muscle contractions and, often, a loss of consciousness can cause seizure sufferers to lose control, fall and sometimes be seriously injured.
 The unseen malfunction behind these effects is the abnormal firing of many excitatory nerve cells in the brain at the same time.